NUMtechnology/num-javascript-client/README.md

   const ctx1 = client.createContext(numUri1);
   const ctx2 = client.createContext(numUri2);
+  ctx1.setTargetExpandedSchemaVersion('2');            // Set the required expanded schema version (specific to each module but defaults to 1) ctx2.setTargetExpandedSchemaVersion('2');            // Set the required expanded schema version (specific to each module but defaults to 1)

   ctx1.setUserVariable('_L', 'en');                    // Set the user's language ctx1.setUserVariable('_C', 'gb');                    // Set the user's country